Two alternative Eastward routes:

-DUE EAST 1a: From POPLAR to BLACKWALL, EAST INDIA DOCK, TRINITY BUOY WHARF, and on to CANNING TOWN
+DUE EAST 1a: From POPLAR to BLACKWALL (from here diverts an alternative route) EAST INDIA DOCK BASIN TRINITY BUOY WHARF and CITY ISLAND and on to CANNING TOWN

 Exploring East London: a very useful web!!!